sbussmann/uvmcmcfit/docs/index.rst

 Array (SMA), and Plateau de Bure Interferometer (PdBI).

-``uvmcmcfit`` has been thoroughly tested on continuum imaging from ALMA (Bussmann et al., in prep.) and SMA (Bussmann et al. 2012, 2013).
-It has also been tested on spectral line imaging from PdBI (Oteo Gomez et al. in prep.) and SMA (Bradli et al., in prep.).
+``uvmcmcfit`` has been thoroughly tested on continuum imaging from ALMA (Bussmann et al., in prep.), SMA (Bussmann et al. 2012, 2013), and PdBI (Miettenen et al., in prep.).
+It has also been tested on spectral line imaging from PdBI (Oteo et al. in prep.) and SMA (Bradli et al., in prep.).

 .. toctree::
     :maxdepth: 2

     whyuseit
     install
+    inputformat
     examples